Historiography of the United Kingdom: Puritanism and the Civil War

 The rise of Puritanism and the English Civil War are central themes of 17th century English history.

 Edward Hyde, Earl of Clarendon (1609–1674), the conservative top aide of the King, wrote the most influential contemporary history of the Civil War, The History of the Rebellion and Civil Wars in England (1702).
 When he wrote about the distant past, Clarendon used a modern level of scepticism about historical sources, motivations and authority.
 In his history of the Civil War, however, he relapses to a premodern view that attributes critical events to the intervention of Providence.

 The foremost modern historian of the Puritan movement and Civil War is Samuel Rawson Gardiner (1820–1902).
 His series include History of England from the Accession of James I to the Outbreak of the Civil War, 1603–1642 (1883–4); History of the Great Civil War, 1642–1649 (1893); and History of the Commonwealth and Protectorate, 1649–1660 (1903).
 Gardiner's treatment is exhaustive and philosophical, taking in political and constitutional history, the changes in religion, thought and sentiment, their causes and their tendencies.
 Gardiner did not form a school, although his work was completed in two volumes by Charles Harding Firth as The Last Years of the Protectorate (1909).

 18th century

 The Enlightenment in both Scotland and England gave strong support to the writing of innovative histories.

+Opposition histories of the 1740s

+Alongside ministerial projects such as Nicholas Tindal’s continuation of Rapin, the 1740s saw opposition, Country-Whig histories conceived as paired works: William Guthrie’s General History of England (1744–51) carried the narrative to 1688, while James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46) treated the post-Revolution decades.
+Ralph’s history combined constitutional narrative with quantitative materials (customs and excise series, national-debt tables, army returns) and offered a document-driven reassessment of earlier Whig and Tory accounts, including Gilbert Burnet’s work.